EKGF/terraform-aws-ekg/README.md

 This Terraform module is a core part of running an Enterprise Knowledge Graph (EKG) architecture on AWS.

-## RDF Load
+## RDF file loading

-Loads RDF files (.nt or .ttl files only for now) from a given S3 bucket into AWS Neptune.
+Loads RDF files (.nt or .ttl files only, for now, will support CSV, Excel and other formats in the near future) from a given [Amazon S3](https://aws.amazon.com/s3/) bucket into [Amazon Neptune](https://aws.amazon.com/neptune/).

-This Terraform module uses an AWS Step Function to orchestrate the loading of a given RDF file into Neptune.
+This Terraform module uses an [AWS Step Function](https://aws.amazon.com/step-functions/) to orchestrate the loading of a given RDF file into Neptune.
-Any RDF file (.nt or .ttl) that is uploaded to the given S3 bucket will be trigger an SNS event picked up by the [invoke](./crate/ekg-lfn-invoke/README.md) lambda function.
+Any RDF file (.nt or .ttl) that is uploaded to the given S3 bucket will be triggering an [Amazon SNS](https://aws.amazon.com/sns/) event picked up by the [invoke](./crate/ekg-lfn-invoke/README.md) lambda function.
 This lambda function will then start the Step Function that first instructs the Neptune bulk loader to load the file (using the [load](./crate/ekg-lfn-load/README.md)) and then polls Neptune to check if the loading is done using the [check](./crate/ekg-lfn-check/README.md) lambda function.